 Below are a number of tables beneath shady parasols where breakfast and lunch are often served.
-Down here nearer the river's edge is an additional sofa and the fire pit, where guests often gather before dinner for a drink.
+Down here nearer the river's edge are, hammocks, swing chairs, a sofa and the fire pit, where guests often gather before dinner for a drink.

 The bathroom is at the back of each tent, with stone floors and canvas walls.
-There's hot and cold running water to both the plumbed-in shower and the twin wash basins, which are set on a wooden table.
+There's hot and cold running water to both the plumbed-in shower and the twin wash basins, which are set on a wooden table, with electric water boilers providing the hot water.
 In addition, there's a flush toilet, hanging space for your clothes and a wrought-iron towel rail, and toiletries are provided.

-Game walks, led by an armed ranger and guide, can also be arranged for an additional US$45 per person, but these are best booked in advance.
+Game walks, led by two armed rangers and a guide, can also be arranged for an additional US$45 per person, but these are best booked in advance.
 It is also possible to book a private sundowner, which is an extra cost but includes nibbles and drinks.
 Bush dinners and breakfast are a fun way of dining al fresco but these also cost extra: typically around US$45 per person for dinner and US$50 for breakfast.

-Directions: There are several airstrips in Samburu, all about a 90-minute flight from Nairobi.
-It is then about a 30-minute road transfer through the park to the camp, depending on what you see along the way.
+- The best airstrip for Elephant Bedroom is Kalama, which is about a 90-minute flight from Nairobi.
+It is then about a 45-minute road transfer through the park to the camp, however this could be longer depending on what you see on the way.

 Food & drink

 - Food quality